Age of Storms

 Because Yore drank from Fenkra, she outlived all of her mortal counterparts, and Rasil grew to be hundreds of feet tall and the home to Urd Rasil and his court.
 The mortal town of Rivenward regarded Yore very highly, since she was born there and each januul had a festival called Yore’s Festival, in which she always tried to attend.
 Urd Rasil was jealous of the affection the town gave her and kept her locked in the top of the Great Tree Rasil.

 It was one januul during Yore’s Festival that Yore had hanged herself from her neck from the highest branch of Rasil because of the sorrow of being separated from her people, and the petty jealousy of her husband.
 When the people of Rivenward found about this they started to hate Urdrasil and a dark cloud hung over Rivenward and much of Fecundia.
 People referred to the Great Tree Rasil as Yore’s Gallow from then on.

 History of Song Tide

 The Song Tide Archipelago is a group of islands that is also as ancient as the mortals.
 It is, in fact the birth place of the mortals, where the gods created us 12 Sages at the Omphalos, which is in the center of islands of Song Tide.
 The mortals settled among her islands and fruitfully populated them with their many diverse races.
-At first they were all user of magery since many of the ley lines of Deluvia flow beneath this realm.
+At first they were all users of magery since many of the ley lines of Deluvia flow beneath this realm.
 Many of the races spread from this area, and many others still remain.
 Creatures and descendants of the gods alike are rich and diverse here and live, worship gods and practice all circles of magic.
 This was the case for the the one million januul of the gods reign.